-I learned the hard way in my triathlon training – and specifically, the swim.
+I have learned some hard lessons in my triathlon training – specifically when it comes to the swim.